Share this post on:

 • Nines have difficulty making boundaries and saying no, while Eights have an easy time asserting their will and rejecting requests.

-• Interpersonally, others often perceive Eights as intimidating, while most people see Nines as likable, approachable, and friendly.
+• Others often perceive Eights as intimidating interpersonally, while most see Nines as likable, approachable, and friendly.

-• Eights tend to impact others significantly, while nines can have difficulty making an impact and can be harder to contact interpersonally.
+• Eights tend to significantly impact others, while nines can have difficulty making an impact and can be harder to contact interpersonally.

 • Eights like to break the rules, make their own rules, and frequently rebel against authority, while Nines like structure and can more easily work with authority figures.

-• And while people of both styles avoid a specific realm of internal experience—Eights deny their vulnerable, softer emotions, and Nines avoid or forget their anger and preferences—Eights are much more open about expressing themselves in the world and acting in forceful ways to get what they need and want.
+• While people of both styles avoid a specific realm of internal experience—Eights deny their vulnerable, softer emotions, and Nines avoid or forget their anger and preferences—Eights are much more open about expressing themselves in the world and acting in forceful ways to get what they need and want.

 Enneagram Type 8 Careers